AVPTag/CardTag/README.md

 A Mobile Device that has .ipa or .apk support.

 A Google Cardboard -- any type of Google Cardboard.
+You do NOT need your phone's camera, so you can block that off if you would like.

+A Google Cardboard STRAP -- This is required so you can attach controllers to bluetooth

+At the **bare minimum** you need at least 2 external cameras -- You can't use your default phone camera :|

 # Setup